Questions? +32 460 226 991 (English), +33 644 634 490 (French). EU-wide delivery!

-Switching units control and in some cases regulate the operation of your pump.
-Correctly selected pressure switch, flow switch or float switch will not only ensure the correct operation of the pump, but will also extend its life, prevent dry running or even reduce energy requirements.
+Switching units ensure the control and, in some cases, the regulation of pump operation.
+A correctly chosen pressure switch, flow switch, or float switch not only ensures the proper functioning of the pump but also extends its lifespan, prevents dry running, and even reduces energy demands.

-For domestic waterworks, self-priming and submersible pumps in wells and boreholes, it is necessary to install a switching unit.
-This device ensures that when the tap is opened the pump starts pumping immediately and ensures that the required pressure is maintained.
-In the same way, the switch switches off the pump when the intake is finished.
-This will also happen in the case of dry running, which could damage the pump.
+In the case of using domestic waterworks, self-priming and submersible pumps for wells and boreholes, the installation of a switching unit is necessary.
+This device ensures that when a draw-off point is opened – for example, a water tap – the pump starts immediately and maintains the required pressure.
+Similarly, when the draw-off is finished, the switch disconnects the pump.
+This also occurs in the event of dry running, which could damage the pump.

-There are several ways to control pumps and domestic waterworks.
-On our site you will find Grundfos and Wilo pressure, flow, combined, as well as float switches.
-Their use differs according to the following requirements and parameters:
+Pumps and domestic waterworks can be controlled in several ways.
+In our offer, you will find pressure, flow, combined, and float switches from manufacturers Grundfos and Wilo.
+Their use varies according to the following requirements and parameters:

 • Switching unit combining pressure and flow switch

-The most sold and most complex option in terms of pump control is a switch combining a flow and pressure sensor.
-When the tap is opened, the pressure drops first and the switch turns on the pump.
-When the tap closes, the second sensor detects a stop in the flow and switches off the pump before the pressure in the system rises.
+The most commonly sold and most comprehensive option in terms of pump control is a switch combining a flow and pressure sensor.
+When the tap is opened, the pressure first drops, and the switch turns on the pump.
+When the tap is closed, the second sensor detects the cessation of flow and turns off the pump before a higher pressure increase in the system occurs.

 • Pressure switching unit

-Pressure switches are mainly used for water supply sets in combination with a pressure vessel.
-They switch on the pump so that pressure in the vessel remains within the set range.
-During water intake pressure drops, the switch detects it and switches on the pump.
-When the water draw-off is finished, the pump runs until the pressure in the tank reaches the required value again.
-In practice, pumping by thirds of the volume of the pressure vessel is usually used.
-By default the pressure vessel is full by two thirds of the volume and the pump is switched off.
-After opening the tap, water starts to flow, but the pump does not start again until the switching unit detects a drop below ⅓ of the volume.
-The pump runs until the volume is re-pumped to two thirds.
+Standalone pressure switches are mainly used on waterworks sets, in combination with a pressure tank.
+They switch the pump to keep the pressure in the tank within a specified range.
+When water is drawn, the pressure drops, the switch detects the change, and turns on the pump.
+When water draw-off is finished, the pump runs until the pressure in the tank reaches the desired value again.
+In practice, pumping is usually controlled by thirds of the pressure tank volume.
+Before starting the draw-off, the pressure tank is ⅔ full, and the pump is off.
+When the tap is opened, water starts to flow, but the pump only restarts when the switching unit detects a drop below ⅓ of the volume.
+The pump runs until it refills to ⅔ of the volume.

 • Flow switching unit

-Flow switching units are used mainly in waterworks, where there is only a hose in the well and it is not possible to install a float sensor.
-For this reason, flow is monitored directly at the pump.
-The pump's ON function itself is then similar to the switching unit combining a flow and pressure sensor.
+Flow switching units are mainly used in waterworks where only a hose is thrown into the well, and it is not possible to install a float sensor.
+Therefore, the flow is monitored directly at the pump.
+The function of starting the pump is then similar to that of a switching unit combining flow and pressure sensors.

 • Float switching unit

-Float switching units are mainly used for submersible pumps, where they are installed directly on the pump, and they switch off the pump in case of lack of water.
-Float switches are therefore only suitable as dry-running protection.
+Float switching units are mainly used with submersible pumps, where they are placed directly on the pump, which they turn off in case of water shortage.
+Float switches are therefore suitable exclusively as protection against dry running.

 • Switching pressure 1 - 3.5 bar